leitbogioro/Tools/README.md

 <br />
 <br />

-**-allbymyself**: Install OS supported by this script manually, must have VNC, this option is not valid for Redhat series.
+**--allbymyself**: Install OS supported by this script manually, must have VNC, this option is not valid for Redhat series.
 <br />
 <br />